reem12345/LEP-AD/README.md

 ### Datasets

-download the required datasets from the provided link and ensure they are stored in the 'data' directory
+download the required datasets from the provided link and ensure they are stored in the `data` directory